Schedule a Free Consultation

 It was a journey that lasted three months and our colleague, Florin, taught them the basics of WordPress; from there they moved to more complex things like theme development and hooks, WooCommerce and hooks, Custom Post Types and Custom Fields, Taxonomies, WordPress Coding Standards, and other similar things.

 For three months, three times a week for one hour, Florin teached them everything they had to know so that they can become WordPress developers.
-Due to the participants’ dispersed locations, the entire process was conducted online.
-The journey was challenging so only four students were left at the end of the course.
+Because the participants were located in different parts of the country, we conducted the entire process online.
+The WPRiders Academy proved to be challenging, and by the end of the course, only four students remained.

 Congrats Valentina, Rares, Daniel and Flavius!

-We held a graduation ceremony after the course was over so that our team could get to know the students.
+We held a graduation ceremony after the WPRiders Academy was over so that our team could get to know the students.
 Each of the students prepared a special project, and our colleagues had inquiries for them.

 Valentina was attracted to shades so she decided to apply neumorphism in a theme for her graduation project.

 Rares created a food plugin.
-You can create a subscription for 5, 10 or 20 days and choose the menu based on your dietary needs: weight loss, muscle gain and so on.
+You can create a subscription for 5, 10 or 20 days.
+Then you can choose the menu based on your dietary needs: weight loss, muscle gain and so on.

-Flavius created a custom theme for transport companies that has a TomTom API integrated in order for customers to see in real-time where their package is.
+Flavius created a custom theme for transport companies.
+This has a TomTom API integrated in order for customers to see in real-time where their package is.
 He is also our colleague, working as a QA Specialist.

 Florin did a wonderful job working with the students, and we greatly appreciate his effort.
 He spent time with our students outside of regular working hours and dedicated his free time to completing the educational project.